Getting started

 We should expect this output

-Step 6 - We will shut the environment down
+Step 6 - Shut the environment down

 Once quotes publisher has been stopped the Joule environment can now be shutdown.
 We have 2 options to shut Joule down.